By: ACEDS Staff

-A scorched-earth campaign waged with abusive discovery tactics and “well-pleaded lies” has resulted in career-threatening sanctions for a Virginia lawyer who must foot with his client, Yvonne Christ, a bill of $879,000.
+A scorched-earth campaign waged with abusive discovery tactics and “well-pleaded lies” has resulted in career-threatening sanctions for a Virginia lawyer, Stephen Glassman, who must foot with his client, Yvonne Christ, a bill of $879,000.

 The penalty, ordered by Fairfax County Judge Jonathan Thacher last month, is a forceful shot across the bow to lawyers who pursue “fishing expeditions” through discovery and frivolous claims.